DavidHua04/TeamSync-CollaborativeProjectTracker/project1_GithubGroupWork_todo_app.md

 Based on your skill set and project requirements, here’s a recommended tech stack:
 - **Frontend (UI)**:
   - **HTML/CSS** for structure and styling.
-  - **JavaScript** (or frameworks like React if you’re interested in learning more advanced frontend) for dynamic functionality.
+  - **JavaScript** for dynamic functionality.

 - **Backend**:
-  - **Python (Flask or Django)**: You are already familiar with Python, so a lightweight framework like Flask could handle backend logic.
+  - **Python (Flask or Django)**: A lightweight framework like Flask could handle backend logic.
 Flask can interact with the GitHub API and send emails using libraries like `smtplib` or `Flask-Mail`.

 - **Database**:
   - **SQLite or PostgreSQL**: To store coworkers, tasks, and project data.